arpitbbhayani/articles/blogs/bayesian-average.md

 > Given the ratings, on a scale of 1 to 5, that users give to a movie, we generate a score that is a measure of how good a movie is which then helps us get the top 10 movies of all time.

 # Generating the score
-The score we generate for each product, should be proportional to the quality quotient which means higher the score, superior is the product.
-Hence we say that the score of a product is the function of all the `m` ratings that it received.
+The score we generate for each item, should be proportional to the quality quotient which means higher the score, superior is the item.
+Hence we say that the score of an item is the function of all the `m` ratings that it received.

 ![score function](https://user-images.githubusercontent.com/4745789/79067003-cf8b9400-7cd9-11ea-9b16-c1875933725a.png)

 ## Arithmetic Mean
-The simplest and the most common strategy to compute this aggregated score for a product is by taking an [Arithmetic Mean (average)](https://en.wikipedia.org/wiki/Arithmetic_mean) of all the ratings it received.
-Hence for each product we sum all the ratings that it received and divide it by its cardinality, giving us the average value.
+The simplest and the most common strategy to compute this aggregated score for an item is by taking an [Arithmetic Mean (average)](https://en.wikipedia.org/wiki/Arithmetic_mean) of all the ratings it received.
+Hence for each item we sum all the ratings that it received and divide it by its cardinality, giving us the average value.

 ![arithmetic mean](https://user-images.githubusercontent.com/4745789/79049349-b387e400-7c40-11ea-9adf-b40aa377778f.png)

 ### Issues with arithmetic mean
 The arithmetic mean falls apart pretty quickly.
-Let's say there is a product with just one rating of 5 on 5, the product would soar high on the leaderboard ranking.
+Let's say there is an item with just one rating of 5 on 5, the item would soar high on the leaderboard ranking.
 But does it deserve that place? probably not.
 Because of low cardinality (number of ratings), the score (and hence the rank) of the item will fluctuate more and will not give a true measure of quality.

 With the movie dataset we are analyzing here is the top 10 movies ranked using Arithmetic Mean.